GoogleChrome/web.dev/src/site/content/en/learn/accessibility/structure/index.md

 Some resources suggest combining [ARIA and HTML landmarks](https://developer.mozilla.org/docs/Web/Accessibility/ARIA/Roles/landmark_role#best_practices) together to provide better AT coverage.
 While this type of redundancy shouldn't cause issues for your users, be sure to test the patterns using a screen reader to be certain.
 When in doubt, it is best to default to using only the newer HTML landmark elements, as the [browser support](https://stevefaulkner.github.io/HTML5accessibility/) is very robust.

-HTML landmark elements [mapped to](https://www.a11yproject.com/posts/aria-landmark-roles/) their counterpart ARIA landmark roles.
+Compare the HTML landmark elements as [mapped](https://www.a11yproject.com/posts/aria-landmark-roles/) to their counterpart ARIA landmark roles.

 <div class="table-wrapper">
   <table>